AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

 # Get started with Adobe Campaign v8 for marketers - Reference guide

-This guide gives an overview over the key functionality of Campaign v8.
+This guide gives an overview of the key functionality of Campaign v8.
 It is for marketers migrating from Campaign Standard to Campaign v8.

-You can access Adobe Campaign v8 via the client console or the Web user interface.
+You can access Adobe Campaign v8 via the client console or the Web User Interface.
 The web interface lets you create, manage and execute key marketing actions.

 ## Access and Explore the Campaign Web User Interface